 |LBUS cable connects LDT-M1 to the LBUS port of the Alexa Mini / Mini LF camera.
 It injects the encoded data into the RAW file.|

 Setup the Focus / Iris / Zoom direction for natural use on the Preston.
-If you are using a separate iris handset then connect this now and ensure the direction of the preston motors are correct.
-Do the same for Zoom demand.
+If you are using a separate iris or zoom handset then connect this now and ensure the direction of the preston motors are correct.

-The Preston MDR 3 must be running firmware 1.137 or later.
+The Preston MDR3 must be running the latest firmware.
 Please update your MDR 3 first.
 In case of using MDR 2 or MDR 4 please contact DCS support for more information and supported firmware versions.

 In order to correctly create lens maps, Preston F-Mapping must be disabled.
 This can be enabled for normal operation once the lens tables have been made but it is essential it’s disabled during setup.